 The theatermaking arm of the Cherry became THE CHERRY ARTISTS’ COLLECTIVE, an independent, self-governing ensemble of artists.
 The Collective develops new performance works that are radically local, radically international, and formally innovative.
 We’ve presented English-Language premieres of new plays from France, El Salvador, Germany, Québec, Serbia, Belgium, Mexico and Argentina, and commissioned innovative new performance works (including headphone walking-plays and plays incorporating video) from Ithaca-based writers.

 In the fall of 2021, the Cherry expanded into two new arts spaces!
 The Cherry Gallery and Camilla Studio are located in the new Ithaca Arthaus, at 130 Cherry Street just across the parking lot from the Artspace.
-The Gallery will house visual arts exhibitions, and the Studio will be home to rehearsals, classes, and more.
+The Gallery houses visual arts exhibitions, and the Studio is home to rehearsals, classes, and more.
 Both spaces are also suitable for small-scale performance.

 Above the Gallery and Studio in the Ithaca Arthaus are 120 apartments exclusively for lower- and middle-income families, with 40 units set aside for young people who had been unhoused.
-The Cherry is in the process of creating a slate of programs to engage and support folks who live in the Arthaus, alongside the broader community—with “art hives,” writing workshops, a public mural project, an open mic series, classes, and more.
-Set to launch in the fall of 2022, these programs are designed to make a big impact on the lives of the people in this community, empowering people to tell their stories and make positive change in the world.
+The Cherry offers a slate of programs to engage and support folks who live in the Arthaus, alongside the broader community—with “art hives,” writing workshops, a public mural project, an open mic series, classes, and more.
+These programs are designed to make a big impact on the lives of the people in this community, empowering people to tell their stories and make positive change in the world.

 Back in the day:

 The Cherry Arts, Inc. is a 501(c)3 non-profit organization, and we could not exist without the support of arts lovers like you.
 Please click here to make a tax-deductible donation.
 We thank you for your support!